by Heather Timm | Jul 14, 2014 | ScrumLab Open |

 Sprint Planning Sprint Planning opens each Sprint.
-The Product Owner discusses the sprint goal with the Team and the Scrum Master.
-They then collaborate to reach a mutual understanding of the sprint goal and the work needed to achieve it.
-Estimated time for this...
+The Product Owner discusses the Sprint Goal with the Team and the Scrum Master.
+They then collaborate to reach a mutual understanding of the Sprint Goal and the work needed to achieve it.
+This resulting plan gets...

-Sprint Backlog The Sprint Backlog is an ordered list of Product Backlog Items, preferably User Stories, that the Team believes it can complete during the coming Sprint.
-These items are pulled from the top of the Product Backlog during the Sprint Planning Meeting....
+Sprint Backlog The Sprint Backlog is an ordered list of Product Backlog Items or Increments, preferably User or Job Stories, that will achieve the Sprint Goal and that the Team believes it can complete during the coming Sprint.
+These items are pulled from the top of...

 Sprint Review The Sprint Review takes place at the end of the Sprint and is designed to gather actionable feedback on what the Team has completed.
 This ceremony, also known as the "Demo", is an exciting opportunity for the team to showcase its work and to inspect the...